osmocom/libsmpp34/README.md

 <https://osmocom.org/projects/cellular-infrastructure/wiki/Gerrit> for
 more details

-The current patch queue for libosmocore can be seen at
+The current patch queue for libsmpp34 can be seen at
 <https://gerrit.osmocom.org/#/q/project:libsmpp34+status:open>